-To fix this, please tap “Settings”, “Visibility/Download” in CalenGoo and search for the duplicated calendar in the “iPhone calendars” section.
+To fix this, please either turn "Settings > Accounts > Show iPhone/iPod/iPad calendars" off or tap “Settings > Visibility/Download” in CalenGoo and search for the duplicated calendar in the “iPhone calendars” section.
 Set it to “yellow” to hide it.
 Please see here for the different options to hide calendars: Visibility/Download

-- If this wasn’t the reason and both events are from the same calendar, please use “Settings”, “Reset calendars" to erase all events and calendars in CalenGoo’s database and re-download everything from Google.
+- If this wasn’t the reason and both events are from the same calendar and the same account, please ensure that all your events are in Google Calendar and then use “Settings > Debug Tools > Reset all calendars" to erase all events in CalenGoo’s database and re-download everything from Google.
 Don’t try to delete the duplicates manually, this can result in both duplicates being lost after the delete operation has been synced.

-But before you use it, you should download a backup copy of your Google Calendar: Sign in to Google Calendar and click the gear icon in the upper right corner, “Calendar settings”, “Calendars”, “Export calendars” to download a ZIP file that includes all your personal calendars as ICS files.
+But before you delete events with the program, you should download a backup copy of your Google Calendar: Sign in to Google Calendar and click the gear icon in the upper right corner, “Calendar settings > Calendars > Export calendars” to download a ZIP file that includes all your personal calendars as ICS files.
 Unzip the file and ensure that it contains these ICS files.

 Now select the ones you would like to delete.
 You can select multiple entries by clicking with SHIFT or CTRL or you can select all by clicking on a single entry and pressing CTRL-A. Ensure that the selected events are really the ones you wish to delete.
 Use the Google Calendar website to check if these are really the correct duplicates.
 If you delete the wrong entries, you can undo this only by importing the backup file you downloaded before.
-If you are sure that you selected the correct events, click “Delete all selected events” to delete those events:
+If you are sure that you selected the correct events, click “Delete selected events” to delete those events.